- Temporary bus service changes during the pandemic.

 Safer travel for passengers information sheet from Gov.uk.

-Please note: From 15 June 2020 it has been mandatory to wear a face covering or mask when using public transport, unless in an exempt category.
+Please note: It is mandatory to wear a face covering or mask when using public transport, unless in an exempt category.

 Current government travel advice is that you should not use public transport except for essential journeys.
 A very significant reduction in passenger journeys and fare income for bus operators mean that an appropriate balance has been necessary between safeguarding services that are important for key worker travel or essential shopping, the availability of drivers and what is sustainable for bus companies, to ensure they survive on much-reduced income so as to be ready for when life returns to normal.